HVML/HVML-Docs/en/learn-hvml-programming-in-30-minutes-en.md

 In Version 5 and Version 6, we hard code the array in the `init` or `iterate`.
 This usually does not correspond to the actual situation.
-In practice, the data must be from a foreign source, e.g, a locale file or a remote URL.
+In practice, the data must be from a foreign source, e.g, a local file or a remote URL.

 Most programming languages do not provide methods to fetch data from a URL, but HVML does.
 You can use `init` to fetch data from a file or a remote URL: